-Leo Thomason, co-founder of NGVi, has over 30 years of direct natural gas vehicle and fueling infrastructure development experience.
-He is known world-wide as an expert in natural gas fueling and vehicle technology.
-A professional trainer and experienced technical consultant, Leo helps fleet managers, technicians and drivers understand the nuances of using natural gas as a transportation fuel.
-He has worked for dozens of clients to assist them in solving technical and design problems that could not/would not be solved by others.
-In addition, he has assisted customers in designing and specifying fueling stations and working with them through the proposal selection and construction processes to make sure the stations meet their needs.
+Leo Thomason, cofounder of AFVi, has over 40 years of direct experience with natural gas vehicles and fueling infrastructure development.
+He is known worldwide as an expert in natural gas fueling and vehicle technology.
+A professional trainer and experienced technical consultant, Leo helps fleet managers, technicians, and drivers understand the nuances of using natural gas as a transportation fuel.
+He has worked for dozens of clients to assist them in solving technical and design problems that could/would not be solved by others.
+In addition, he has assisted customers in designing and specifying fueling stations, and working with them through the proposal selection and construction processes to make sure that these stations meet their needs.